-The Sub-Funds are each a sub-fund in an umbrella fund, CIMB-PRINCIPAL ISLAMIC ASSET MANAGEMENT (IRELAND) PLC(the "Fund").
+The Sub-Funds are each a sub-fund in an umbrella fund, PRINCIPAL ISLAMIC ASSET MANAGEMENT (IRELAND) PLC (the "Fund").
 The Fund is a mutual fund and is incorporated in Ireland as a self-managed investment company with variable capital and segregated liability between the Sub-Funds.
 The Fund is subject to the supervision of the Central Bank of Ireland within the scope of application of the laws of Ireland.
-The business address of the Fund is 25-28 North Wall Quay, Dublin 1, Ireland.
+The business address of the Fund is 32 Molesworth Street, Dublin 2, Ireland.

-The Fund has appointed CIMB-Principal Islamic Asset Management SdnBhd as investment manager to the Fund.
-CIMB-Principal Islamic Asset Management Sdn.
-Bhd. (the "Investment Manager") is regulated in Malaysia by the Securities Commission.
+The Fund has appointed Principal Islamic Asset Management Sdn Bhd as investment manager to the Fund.

+Principal Islamic Asset Management Sdn Bhd (the "Investment Manager") is regulated in Malaysia by the Se curities Commission.

-The custodian for the Fund is BNY Mellon Trust Company (Ireland) Limited (the "Custodian") and is incorporated in Ireland and regulated by the Central Bank of Ireland.
+The custodian for the Fund is The Bank of New York Mellon SA/NV (the "Custodian") and is incorporated in Ire land and regulated by the Central Bank of Ireland.